-4. For each core ITCR team member listed, please select the statement that best describes nature of your collaborativeAt a minimum, collaboration requires: (1) sharing information and resources.

-(4) shared decision making. relationship prior to your ITCR collaboration:
+- 4. For each core ITCR team member listed, please select the statement that best describes nature of your collaborativeAt a minimum, collaboration requires: - (1) sharing information and resources, - (2) defined roles in the pursuit of a shared objective, - (3) frequent communication, and - (4) shared decision making. relationship prior to your ITCR collaboration: